jojoms711/Udacity_AB_Testing/README.md

 # **Background**
 Udacity published a course for A/B Testing, also known as split tests, which are online experiments used to test potential improvements to a website or mobile app.
 Udacity's AB Testing course is presented by Google and focuses on design and analysis of A/B tests.
 The course covers how to choose and characterize metrics to evaluate your experiments, how to design an experiment with enough statistical power and how to analyze the results and draw valid conclusions.
 This is the final project in the course.

-I used the template provided by Udacity and provided my walk-through solution (highlighted in yellow) in each section.
+I used the template provided by Udacity and provided my walk-through solution (highlighted in yellow) in each section with detailed python calculations stored in [AB_Testing_Code.ipnyb](https://github.com/jojoms711/Udacity_AB_Testing/blob/master/AB_Testing_code.ipynb).

 I have also leveraged other resources in the web (similar AB testing analysis done by others) to better understand and complete this project in Python.
 Initially, I completed this project on Evernote, compiling all my calculations solely based on the basic Windows calculator and Excel spreadsheet to be familiar with the analysis, then I write in Python to replicate the same results in VSC.

 **Resource links**
 * [Udacity A/B Testing Project link](https://www.udacity.com/course/ab-testing--ud257)